Visiting Vienna? Today, we share tips for visiting Vienna, including the best time to visit, where to go, and where to stay.

 Is Austria expensive?

-Austria is expensive, ranking as the 18th most expensive countries to visit in the world.
+Austria is expensive, ranking as the 18th most expensive country to visit in the world.
 Hotels cost between $60 – $300 a night but apartment rentals start at around $120.
 For longer trips, rentals with all amenities included start at around $1500 per month.

-We hope you have an amazing time in Vienna, let us know where you are travelling to in the comments below!
+We hope you have an amazing time in Vienna, let us know where you are traveling to in the comments below!